Approved by Diagnose.me Medical Advisory Board on 26 Mar 2016

 I have suffered from abdominal pain for several years that has progressively gotten worse.
 During this time I have had MRI's, CT's and ultrasounds that I went through in the evaluation for the cause of my pain.
 The results have come back normal on everything but since the pain has gotten worse I started searching for second opinions online since I never got the full written reports on the studies and hence never knew if there were any additional findings other than what they were specifically looking for that was mentioned.
 I got a very thorough and well explained report back from Mr Alibek that pointed out that I had a dilated artery in my abdomen and I took this information back to my original doctor and I am now waiting for a referral to an angiologist.
 I am very pleased with the speed, convenience and simplicity of this service.

-Sedat Alibek, MD has published 25+ publications:
+Sedat Alibek, MD, Prof. has published 25+ publications:

 English, Deutsch, Türkçe,